RiskyMH/EmailThing/cloudflare-workers/README.md

 ## [Sending Emails](./sending-emails.js)

+> [!WARNING]
+> This no longer works and is only left for documentation purposes.

 > Only needed if you are selfhosting EmailThing
 > *(if you found this page while trying to add your domain, you don't need this worker)*